What Is a Multi-Class Trademark Registration?

 When Should a Business Consider Multi-Class Registration?

-Securing trademark registration across all relevant categories at the beginning of a business’s development is strongly recommended.
-Delaying registration — even for categories a business is not yet actively using — creates an opportunity for competitors or bad-faith actors to register a similar mark in those classes first.
-Reclaiming a trademark that has been registered by a third party is a costly, time-consuming legal process that is far more difficult than registering proactively from the start.
+Securing trademark registration across all relevant categories early in a business’s development is strongly recommended.
+Delaying registration, even for categories a business is not yet actively using, creates an opportunity for competitors or bad-faith actors to register a similar mark in those classes first.
+Reclaiming a trademark that has already been registered by a third party is a costly, time-consuming legal process that is far more difficult than registering proactively from the start.

 Need Expert Advice?